MLIS: Archives Concentration

 Minimum Grade Requirement in the Required Courses

 The minimum grade requirement for the required courses is a B. Students who earn a grade of B- or lower have not met the minimum requirement and will be allowed to repeat the required course once.
 Students are responsible for tuition in the repeated course; no credit is earned from the first attempt at the required course, or any required course for which a B- or lower is earned.
+Materials and assignments used previously may not be reused or resubmitted when retaking a required course unless approved by the instructor.
 Those who do not meet the minimum grade requirements upon repeating the course will be recommended for academic dismissal.
 Students may not register for a course for which any of the required courses is a prerequisite until the minimum grade requirement is met.

 Culminating Experience Requirement in Library and Information Science